Qatar's premier accuses Israel of not caring about hostages but vows to keep pressing for peace

 “It was an alarming escalation, especially since it targeted individuals who were reportedly gathered to discuss the latest U.S. proposal for a ceasefire and hostage release deal in Gaza,” she said.

-Sheikh Mohammed accused Israel of “trying to rearrange the region by force” but said “we believe fully in mediation and the peaceful settlement of disputes, and Qatar’s role is being appreciated worldwide.”
+Sheikh Mohammed said his country fully supports “mediation and the peaceful settlement of disputes, and Qatar’s role is being appreciated worldwide.”
+He gave no indication of any next steps.

+Danon said Israel's “fight is with Hamas, not with the people of Gaza, nor with the state of Qatar.”
+He asserted Israel had the right to track down those responsible for the Oct.
+7, 2023, attacks anywhere.

-In addition to the U.N. visit, Qatar also said it was organizing an Arab-Islamic summit next week in Doha to discuss the attack.
+In addition to the U.N. visit, Sheikh Mohammed planned to meet with U.S. Secretary of State Marco Rubio at the White House on Friday, according to the State Department.
+Qatar also said it was organizing an Arab-Islamic summit next week in Doha to discuss the attack.

 US joins condemnation of Doha attack, but no mention of Israel